juzjus10/Epic-Account-Creator/README.md

 > `node civ6.js`
  - Check your accounts on **civ6_accounts.txt**

 Note:

- - Claiming the game for 5 times would still activate the 24 hour cooldown.
-You still need to use a VPN for this
+- Claiming the game 5 times within 24h will trigger a 24h cooldown period.
+To avoid this, use some kind of proxy or VPN.
+Please create issues and pull requests to suggest how I can implement a proxy switcher
- - If you think that username/email entered during login screen did not change, increase by 2 in credentials.json
+- If you believe that the account email and username is not changing, you can edit `config/credentials.json` and increase the value of `accountctr` by 1 or 2
-> "accountctr":0

 ## 2fa_Unlinker/unlink.js
-Disables 2FA on **Existing Account**
+Disables 2FA on **existing accounts**

+TBD: Instructions on how to use this

 ## Donations
 If you feel generous please consider donating to my BTC account.
 I will keep updating this script as possibly as I can :)